SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Results

 \subsection{Impact of pruning on accuracy}

-All views of the MVCNN model were pruned uniformly using filter pruning and then fine-tuned on two epochs on subsets of the original dataset to compensate for the lost filters.
-The mean class accuracy results after pruning have been plotted below in Figure \ref{fig:pruning-v-accuracy}.

-The combined effect of Filter Pruning and fine-tuning allows the model to retain its accuracy, even at higher pruning amounts.
-As only the least essential filters are removed at each setup, the model can retain the filters that contribute the most to feature representation and decision boundaries, ensuring minimal degradation in performance, and fine-tuning after each pruning step further adapts the remaining parameters to compensate for the reduced performance, preserving accuracy.
+All views of the MVCNN model were pruned uniformly using filter pruning and subsequently fine-tuned on the ModelNet40 dataset \citep{wu_3d_2015} until validation accuracy converged.
+Fine-tuning was performed to recover performance degradation resulting from the reduced representational capacity caused by filter removal.
+The resulting mean class accuracy after pruning is shown in Figure \ref{fig:fig-6}a.
+The combined effect of filter pruning and fine-tuning allows the model to regain accuracy, even at high pruning ratios.
+As only the least essential filters are removed at each step, the model can retain the filters that contribute most to feature representation ensuring minimal degradation in performance.
+Fine-tuning after each pruning step further adapts the remaining parameters to compensate for the reduced performance, preserving accuracy.
+The superiority of SlimEdge over uniform pruning baselines is particularly evident at high compression ratios.
+While uniform pruning treats all views as equal, SlimEdge protects critical perspectives identified in Table 1.
+By redistributing the pruning budget away from high-importance views and toward less informative or slower simulated nodes, the framework maintains accuracy thresholds that uniform methods struggle to achieve.